jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

 V. 360 Sending HTTP requests to our internal API
 - internal API
   - so we construct an absolute path when constructing the HTTP fetch request.

+V. 361 Getting Data from the database
+- In Nest projects you can use fetch() in server side code
+  - unlike typically when fetch is a browser/client side only function
+- However, since out API is within the same project we can access the information directly and do not need to make a separate http request.
+- When you import something into a page component that is only used in the getStaticProps function it will not be included in the client side bundle.

+find() method for mongoDB
+- be default finds all the documents in the collection
+  - async, returns a promise